Chanda Kochhar: Lending controversies

-Following CBI action, the Enforcement Directorate lodged a case of money laundering against Chanda Kochhar in connection with loans disbursed by bank to the Videocon Group which later turned into NPAs.
+Following CBI action, the Enforcement Directorate (ED) lodged a case of money laundering against Chanda Kochhar in connection with loans disbursed by bank to the Videocon Group which later turned into NPAs.
 There are several public complaints sent to the Ministry of Finance, particular to the Union Finance Minister suggesting to withdraw esteemed civilian awards such as Padma Shri and Padma Bhushan awarded to Chanda by the Union Government of India.
 The Enforcement Directorate attached the properties of Chanda Kochhar and her family in connection with the money laundering case on 10 January 2020.
 The book value of the attached assets was ₹78 crore according to ED.
 Chanda Kochhar was granted bail by the special PMLA court in February following her appearance before the court and honouring the summons issued against her.
 She has never been arrested in the case.
-The Enforcement Directorate (ED) on 24 August 2021, Tuesday, submitted draft charges against Chanda Kochhar, her businessman-husband and other accused in a special PMLA court in connection with a money laundering case.
-The Securities Appellate Tribunal (SAT) provided interim relief to Chanda Kochhar, against an order by markets regulator Sebi on June 14, 2022, for not supplying the requisite documents to Kochhar.
-SAT directed Kochhar to file a fresh application before Sebi indicating the documents being sought for inspection.
+The ED on 24 August 2021, Tuesday, submitted draft charges against Chanda Kochhar, her businessman-husband and other accused in a special PMLA court in connection with a money laundering case.
+The Securities Appellate Tribunal (SAT) provided interim relief to Chanda Kochhar, against an order by markets regulator Securities and Exchange Board of India (SEBI) on 14 June 2022, for not supplying the requisite documents to Kochhar.
+SAT directed Kochhar to file a fresh application before SEBI indicating the documents being sought for inspection.

-Chanda Kochhar and her husband Deepak Kochhar has been arrested by Central Bureau of Investigation on Friday, 23 December 2022, in a case linked to alleged loan fraud charges.
+Chanda Kochhar and her husband Deepak Kochhar have been arrested by Central Bureau of Investigation on Friday, 23 December 2022, in a case linked to alleged loan fraud charges.

+Chanda Kochhar, her husband, and Videocon Group's promoter, V N Dhoot, were charged with corruption in the Rs 3,250 crore loan fraud scam, in CBI's 11,000-page chargesheet lodged in late March 2023.
+On 26 June 2023 CBI said that Chanda Kochhar had conspired with the other accused and sanctioned credit facilities to the firms of the Videocon Group, which were ineligible for such loans.
+On 26 August 2009, a Rupee Term Loan (RTL) of Rs 300 crore was sanctioned to Videocon International Electronics Limited (VIEL) by the ICICI Bank.
+Out of the Rs 300 crore sanctioned to VIEL, Rs 64 crore was transferred by Dhoot to Deepak Kochhar's company.
+Thus, said CBI, Chanda accepted illegal gratification of Rs 64 crore as a reward and thereby misappropriated the bank's fund for her own use.
+Also, CBI argued that Chanda Kochhar got a flat in Churchgate transferred to her family trust, where Deepak was managing trustee, only for Rs 11 lakh in October 2016, whereas the flat was valued at Rs 5.25 crore in 1996.